AP Photo/Dave Martin

-Safe storage laws don’t really make anyone safer.
-Instead, they simply make it more difficult to gain access to a firearm in the crucial moments when you actually need one.
+Safe storage laws don’t make anyone safer.
+Instead, they make it more difficult to gain access to a firearm in the crucial moments when you need it.
 As if the sound of breaking glass isn’t stressful enough, now California officials want you do have to deal with opening a gun safe or releasing a trigger lock.

 I can’t help but wonder just how long until I have to write a story where the homeowner had a gun but couldn’t get to it before the intruder brutally murdered them.

 I know it’ll happen.
 It’s only going to be a matter of when.